 Free Things To Do In Auckland

 8. Wander Wynyard Quarter.
 The artistic Wind Tree sculpture is the centerpiece of this part of town.
 With plenty of boats and seating around, it’s a good place to hang out with Daldy Street Park another nice touch.

 9. Walk the Coast to Coast Trail.
 An urban walk starting from downtown Auckland taking you through parks, through quiet suburbs and over volcanoes.

 10. Auckland City Gallery.
 There are 1000’s of artifacts in the Auckland City Gallery and this is one of the must do things to do in Auckland for free.
 They represent the different cultures in New Zealand and how they shaped the country going forward.

 11. Visit Stony Batter Reserve.
 New Zealand manages to avoid much of world politics but in the 1940s during the WW2 there were things built in NZ to see off the enemy.
 You can see gun emplacements and other structures at the reserve.
 It’s also worth checking out the tunnels in Davenport.

 12. Appreciate Libraries.
-This might seem silly, but libraries not only serve as a nice place to hang out on a cold, rainy day in Auckland, the Wi-Fi is top quality and free.
+This might seem silly, but libraries not only serve as a nice place to hang out on a cold, rainy day in Auckland, but the wifi is also top quality and free.
 There are 50+ libraries in the region.